MajorBreakfast/radiant-router/README.md

 }
 ```

 Polymer expects that `_onActiveChildRouteChange()` doesn't change the value while it runs.
-Therefore the modification is done asynchronously using `setTimeout()`.
+Therefore the desired modification is done asynchronously using `setTimeout()`.
 More about Polymer's observers in the [documentation chapter about observers](https://www.polymer-project.org/2.0/docs/devguide/observers).